 If you have ever had a urinary tract infection, you know how painful they can be.
 During pregnancy, the infection can feel even worse.
 A UTI is the last thing you want to be thinking of when you'd rather be considering baby names and decorations for the nursery.
 Think you feel that familiar urge to urinate and the pain that comes with it?
 Read this guide to ensure that your pregnancy remains a safe one.

 There are more than 265,000 women who pass away every single year from heart attacks, which is six times more women than those who die from breast cancer.
 Diabetics are two to four times more likely to have a stroke or heart attack when compared to individuals who are not diabetics.
 With heart attacks, chest pain is often the most common symptom.
 However, what many people do not realize is that you don't have to have chest pain to be having a heart attack.
-This is particularly true for women and diabetics.
-Therefore, it is important to understand the atypical symptoms that women and diabetics experience when having a heart attack.